 Description

-Western Prairie Scientific and Natural Area is home to a population of greater prairie chickens, a bird the Conservancy is committed to helping.
+Western Prairie Scientific and Natural Area is home to a population of greater prairie chickens, a bird The Nature Conservancy is committed to helping.
 Best known for their spectacular courtship and mating rituals, this chicken-sized bird once numbered in the millions.
 Its populations in many parts of the United States are imperiled.
 Minnesota’s populations of this bird, however, are rebounding.

 This preserve, along with the nearby Richard M. & Mathilde Rice Elliot Scientific and Natural Area, combine to create 817 acres of habitat for this bird.